karlymareka/joshua_tree_cli_project/README.md

 # JoshuaTree

-  This gem provides the user with a list of campgrounds in Joshua Tree National Park.
+  This gem provides the user with a list of campgrounds in Joshua Tree National Park by scraping the National Park Service website (nps.gov).
 The user may then select a campground for more information including number of sites, price per night, elevation, and amenities offered.

 ## Installation